-The following tables demonstrate the sensitivity of the Company's profit (loss) before tax to a reasonably possible change in US dollar exchange rate, with all other variables held constant.
-The impact on the Company's profit (loss) before tax is due to changes in the fair value of monetary assets and liabilities including non-designated foreign currency derivatives as at 31 December 2022 and 2021.
-The Company's exposure to foreign currency changes for all other currencies is not material.
+The following tables demonstrate the sensitivity of the Company's loss before tax to a reasonably possible change in US dollar exchange rate, with all other variables held constant.
+The impact on the Company's loss before tax is due to changes in the fair value of monetary assets and liabilities including non-designated foreign currency derivatives as at 31 December 2023 and 2022.
+The Company's exposure to foreign currency changes for other currencies is not material.

-20 022 202)21
+20 2023)22

-Loss before tax Profit before tax
+Loss before tax Loss before tax

-Currency Increase/Decrease (increase) decrease Increase/Decrease increase (decrease)
+Currency Increase/Decrease (increase) decrease Increase/Decrease (increase) decrease

 (%) (Thousand Baht) (%) (Thousand Baht)

-US dollar +1 (413) +1 (10,277)
+US dollar +1 84 +1 (413)

--1 413 -1 10,277
+-1 (84) -1 413